reymon359/how-to-live/advices/index.md

 This is how I see life at this moment.
 It can change.

+most of the books references blabla book sentences

 ## First attempt

 This was my rough first attempt to represent what I had in my mind.